nuvibit/semper-policy-repo-sample/README.md

 }
 ```

-Sample 2: Include all accounts that have account-tag "AccountName" starting with "Core".
+Sample 2: Include all accounts that have account-tag "AccountName" starting with "Core".<br>
-Via **exclude** we ignore all possible account-contexts and via **forceInclude** we include all accounts that have a tag-value prefixed with "Core" for the tag-key "AccountName".
+With th **exclude** section we ignore all possible account-contexts and with the **forceInclude** we include all accounts that have a tag-value prefixed with "Core" for the tag-key "AccountName".
 ```json {linenos=table,hl_lines=[],linenostart=50}
 {
   ...